-The £1,191m net liability relating to the WYPF represents the difference between the value of the council's pension fund assets at 31st March 2018 and the estimated present value of the future pension payments to which it was committed at that date.
+The £1,455m net liability relating to the WYPF represents the difference between the value of the council's pension fund assets at 31st March 2019 and the estimated present value of the future pension payments to which it was committed at that date.
 These pensions liabilities will be paid out over a period of many years, during which time the assets will continue to generate returns towards funding them.
-Any significant changes in global equity markets after 1st April 2018 would also have an impact on the capital value of the pension fund assets.
-The extent to which the expected future returns on assets are sufficient to cover the estimated net liabilities was considered by the actuaries in their most recent full actuarial review of the Pension Fund, carried out as at 31st March 2016.
+Any significant changes in global equity markets after 1st April 2019 would also have an impact on the capital value of the pension fund assets.
+The extent to which the expected future returns on assets are sufficient to cover the estimated net liabilities was considered by the actuaries in their most recent full actuarial review of the Pension Fund. carried out as at 31st March 2016.
 This concluded that the WYPF was 94% funded, and set contribution rates for the next three years which are designed to move the fund towards a fully funded position.
-The most significant factor in the increase in the net pensions liability shown on the balance sheet is increases in the assumed level of inflation and future pension and salary increases.
+The increase in the net pensions liability shown on the balance sheet has arisen largely as a result of changes to the financial assumptions on future inflation and the discount rate, which are used to measure the current value of future liabilities.
+The impact of these changes has more than outweighed higher than expected gains in the value of pension fund assets during the year.
+However, the figures also include estimated liabilities of £47.4m in relation to expected changes in LGPS rules, arising from two specific issues.
+A recent legal case in relation to the national judges and firefighters pension schemes has found that the protection given to individuals who were within ten years of retirement when the scheme rules were changed in 2014 represented unlawful age discrimination.
+Since similar arrangements have applied to the LGPS, the government will be required to amend LGPS rules to address this.
+The exact remedy which will be applied will not be known for some time and therefore the impact on the authority's pension liabilities is uncertain.
+The council's actuaries have estimated the impact as £38.0m, based on an assumption that the current protections would be extended to all scheme members.
+It is believed that this represents the most prudent approach and is in line with that taken by the Government Actuaries Department.
+A further estimated liability of £9.4m has been included in relation to Guaranteed Minimum Pensions accrued by individuals who were contracted out of the State Second Pension before 1997.
+The government has put interim arrangements in to ensure that the LGPS does not discriminate between males and females, and the estimated additional liability has been estimated on the basis that these arrangements would continue.

+Under statute, local authorities are required to charge to their revenue accounts their actual pension contributions payable for the year, rather than their pensions expenditure on an IAS19 basis.
+As a result a statutory Pensions Reserve is maintained to reflect the difference between the accounting requirements and the statutory requirements for pensions accounting.
 The net pensions liabilities and the corresponding pensions reserve in the Balance Sheet represent a decrease in the overall level of reserves.
 However, this does not represent a decrease in the cash reserves held by the council, and does not impact on council tax levels.
 Under the Local Authorities (Capital Finance) (Amendment No2) (England) Regulations, local authorities are not required to fund expenditure relating to an IAS 19 based pensions reserve from council tax.